Fast Sampling for Bayesian Max-Margin Models: Fast Sampling for Bayesian Max-margin Models with Latent Variables

-Real world data often have some latent clustering structures in them.
-Therefore mixture of SVMs becomes a natural extension, since mixture-of-experts models are generally capable of capturing these local structures and consequently learn a non-linear model instead of simply a linear one.
-Here we give an outlined description of Bayesian parametric mixture of SVMs and its nonparametric extension, infinite SVM~\cite{zhu2011infinite}.
+Real world data often have some latent clustering structures, where mixture-of-experts models are generally capable of capturing these local structures.
+When each expert is a linear SVM, the resultant mixture of SVMs learns a non-linear model instead of simply a linear one~\citep{collobert2002parallel,fu2010mixing}.
+Recent work further presents a nonparametric extension, infinite SVM (iSVM)~\citep{zhu2011infinite} (See Fig.~\ref{fig:isvm graphical}), which automatically infers the number of experts.
+Below, we apply the subgradient-based fast sampling method to infinite SVM.

-In the mixture model, we associate each datum with a latent component assignment variable $z$ and then, based on the value of $z$, the input feature $x$ is generated from a corresponding Gaussian distribution $\mathcal{N}(\mu_{z},\Sigma_{z})$.
-The weight $\eta$ of the corresponding local SVM is generated similarly as the above Bayesian linear SVMs.
+Given a set of data $\data=\{(x_{d},y_{d})\}_{d=1}^{D}$, we let $z_d$ denote the component assignment for the datum $x_d$.
+Each component is associated with a linear classifier $\eta_{z_{d}}$ and a Gaussian likelihood $(\mu_{z_{d}}, \Sigma_{z_{d}})$ to describe the input features.\footnote{The Gaussian likelihood is optional.} All the parameters follow some priors: a standard Gaussian prior for $\eta$ and a Gaussian-Inverse-Wishart conjugate prior for $(\mu, \Sigma)$.
+In iSVM, we choose a \emph{Chinese Restaurant Process}~(CRP)~\citep{pitman2006combinatorial} prior for $Z$.

-Here, the Gibbs classifiers works as follows: given the posterior distribution $q(Z,\eta)$, the Gibbs classifier draws a component assignment $z_{i}$ and a classifier model $\eta_{z_{i}}$ for each data point $i$ and takes the following discriminative function,
+Though alternative approaches exist, we define the expert classifier as a Gibbs classifier to get uncertainty for the assignments $Z$ and the classifier weights $\eta$.
+Namely, given the posterior distribution $q(Z, \eta)$, the Gibbs classifier draws a component assignment $z_d$ and a classifier $\eta_{z_d}$ for each data point $x_d$ and makes prediction:

+where $g(y,x_{d})$ is a long vector consisting of $L$ subvectors with the $y$-th being $x_d$ and all others being zero.
+We adopt the expected hinge loss for Gibbs iSVM,